sub0xdai/sub0xdai/README.md

 ### About Me
 Former sales and management professional who pivoted to technology, now immersed in command-line environments and system operations.
 Enjoys coding.
 Currently pursuing a Bachelor's degree in Cybersecurity, combining business acumen with technical expertise.

-> "Stay 10 toes in them CLI trenches"
+> "10 toes in them trenches"
 > NVIM | TMUX | ZSH

 ### Tech Stack